 Our court programs rely on volunteers to help us manage the needs of youth and adults appearing in court.
-This is a highly specialized opportunity and we seek individuals who are capable of committing once weekly for a year for all court programs.
-Anyone applying to be a court program volunteer must be able to meet the one-year commitment requirement.
+This is a highly specialized opportunity and we seek individuals who are capable of committing once weekly for a minimum of one year.
+Anyone applying to be a court program volunteer must be able to meet the minimum one-year commitment requirement.

-Adult Court: Assist individuals on the Case Management Office with first appearances on plea options, legal information, and resources on criminal matters.
+Adult Court: Assist individuals at the Case Management Office with legal information, plea options, and resources on criminal matters.

-Traffic Court: (new in November 2016) Assist individuals on the traffic and bylaw floor with assistance in addressing their legal matters with processes, guidelines, clarification of orders and expectations.
+Traffic/Bylaw Court: Assist individuals on the traffic and bylaw floor with addressing their legal matters by providing information on processes and guidelines, as well as clarification of orders and expectations.

-Youth Court: Assist youth on the court floor at first appearance with legal information on processes, protocol, and assist with access to legal counsel and other resources.
+Youth Court: Assist youth on the court floor with legal information on processes and protocol, and with access to legal counsel and other resources.

 Court Program Volunteer Application Process

 Interested court volunteers must follow our application process:

 - Upon approval of the pre-screening application our volunteer application will be sent out to the applicant.

 - Applicant to return completed application, along with a recent resume, formal cover letter, and three references.
 Please note that two references provided must be professional and must be direct supervisors.
 A third reference may be a character reference.
 References will be checked prior to Elizabeth Fry requesting an interview.

 - Approved applicants will be invited into an interview process.